 There’s a phrase that’s been around a while “a problem shared is a problem halved”.
-Commonly known to be a reassuring, comforting appeal for someone who’s bottling up their worries to share it with someone who can help them through.
+Commonly known to be a reassuring, it’s a comforting appeal for someone who’s bottling up their worries to share it with someone who can help them through.

 The sentiment is lovely, but in a modern world that warns against “trauma dumping” and burdening others with private concerns, is there really a place for creating communities within the mental health space?
 Especially when we’re searching for workplace solutions that can actually help our people, what do we need to look out for and what could cause more harm than good?